Protein Bagel Bites with Cream Cheese (GF, No Yeast)

 Instructions

 • In a medium bowl, whisk together 1/4 cup Greek yogurt, 1 egg, 1 tablespoon light olive oil, 1 tablespoon honey, and 1 teaspoon apple cider vinegar until well combined and smooth.
 Add 1-1/2 cups almond flour, 1/3 cup tapioca flour, 1/2 teaspoon baking powder, 1/4 teaspoon baking soda, and 1/4 teaspoon salt to the wet ingredients.
-Mix together with a spatula or hand mixer until a sticky dough forms.
-The dough should be sticky enough to stick to your finger but still holdable.
+Mix with a spatula until a sticky dough forms.
+The dough should be sticky enough to cling slightly to your finger but still easy to scoop and shape.

 • Lightly oil your hands to prevent sticking.
 Use a medium cookie scoop or spoon to portion the dough into 10-12 equal pieces.
 Roll each portion into a smooth ball, then gently press it into your palm to form a disc.
 Place a cream cheese cube in the center of each disc and fold the edges of the dough around it, pinching to seal completely.